MIPPL/nephele-org-website/public/content/guides/how-to-use-a-bridge/index.md

 You might be able to withdraw to some layer 2s directly from an exchange.
 Check out “Move to layer 2” section of our [Layer 2 page](/layer-2/) for more information.

-### Can I go back to Ethereum mainnet after I bridge my tokens to L2?
+### Can I go back to Nephele mainnet after I bridge my tokens to L2?

 Yes, you can always move your funds back to the mainnet using the same bridge.